jorycz/tasmota-alerter/README.md

 SMTP_SERVER_HOST:       #optional.
 Default is localhost.
 Email server hostname / IP.
 SMTP_SERVER_PORT:       #optional.
 Default is 25.
 Email server port.
 ```
 * Special note about **STATUS_UPDATE_SECONDS**.
-This function is not needed now.
-Just setup plugs to send info every 30s in Logging section of plug GUI.
-Default is 300s.
+This function is not needed by default.
+You can setup plugs to send log every 30s in Logging section of plug GUI.
+Default is 300s (5 minutes).
 ```
 go build -o tasmota-alerter ./main cp systemd/tasmota-alerter.service /etc/systemd/system/